 What diseases can you contract from cockroaches?

 Cockroaches should never be welcomed into your homes for they can carry several diseases with them.
-Here are 8 examples of illnesses you could possibly catch from them:
+Here are 8 examples of illnesses you could possibly get from them:

 - Salmonellosis – This disease is quite similar to food poisoning.
 It is often transmitted through the cockroaches’ feces and vomit.